couchbase/query/docs/n1ql-preview-model.md

 In the filtering stage, objects from the data source are filtered using a filter expression.

-Couchbase queries provide additional expressions beyond the relational ones&mdash;testing for missing attributes (in addition to NULL testing); expressions involving arrays (multi-valued attributes);
+N1QL queries provide additional expressions beyond the relational ones&mdash;testing for missing attributes (in addition to NULL testing); expressions involving arrays (multi-valued attributes);
 object constructors; and more.